 With confirmed appointments we will call if we’re running more than 15 minutes late.

 Payment is due upon completion of the work.
 Please plan accordingly.
-We accept cash, check, and credit card (3% fee).
+We accept cash, check, and major credit cards (3% fee).

-Sorry, we don't do Apple Pay or other app-based payment methods.
+Sorry, we don’t accept Apple Pay and most other app-based payment methods.